Dear Cabinet Secretary,

-I’m writing to ask that you refuse consent to Berwick Bank and back nature positive offshore wind power instead.
+I’m writing to ask that you take action to prevent Berwick Bank offshore windfarm from advancing, and back nature positive offshore wind power instead.

 I'm passionate about Scotland's seas and coasts and the wildlife and seabirds.
 They are an incredible asset and are of international importance.
 Yet most seabirds are in decline, the threats they face are growing, and they now face the growing threat of insensitive offshore wind development.